-Criteria used to identify at-risk patients for PRR enrollment
+Criteria used to identify at-risk patients for PRR enrollment\

 Programs use specific, predetermined criteria to identify potentially at-risk beneficiaries for enrollment in a PRR.
-Kansas' specific criteria are checked below:
+Maryland's specific criteria are checked below:

-~ Filling a certain number of controlled substance prescriptions ~ Filling a certain number of other prescriptions ~ Utilizing a certain number of pharmacies to obtain controlled substances Three or more pharmacies per month. ~ Visiting a certain number of prescribers to obtain controlled substances Three or more prescribers per month. ~ Visiting a certain number of emergency rooms ~ Obtaining a certain number of controlled substances in the same therapeutic class Fifteen or more drug classes or generic code numbers (i.e., ingredients, dosage form, and strength) in one month. ~ Referral/recommendation ~ Other Using a medical card to purchase drugs on a forged prescription; sharing a medical card with another individual; consistently obtaining medical services not supported by a diagnosis; dismissal by a case manager for inappropriate behavior or medical noncompliance.
+~ Filling a certain number of controlled substance prescriptions Filling a certain number of other prescriptions ~ Utilizing a certain number of pharmacies to obtain controlled substances ~ Visiting a certain number of prescribers to obtain controlled substances Visiting a certain number of emergency rooms Obtaining a certain number of controlled substances in the same therapeutic class ~ Referral/recommendation ✓ Other Uses Medicaid card in an inappropriate manner; engages in Medicaid fraud; uses an inappropriate type of provider for care, an appropriate type of provider but at an inappropriate service rate, or an appropriate provider but patient distorts or fails to disclose pertinent medical information.

-© 2016 The Pew Charitable Trusts
+$\hbox{@}$ 2016 The Pew Charitable Trusts

-^{} With the exception of referrals/recommendations, these criteria are based on use over a specified time period.
+With the exception of referrals/recommendations, these criteria are based on use over a specified time period.
 These time periods may vary between criteria and are specified where known.
 When publicly available, specific numbers triggering potential identification as at-risk are provided for the listed criteria.